 The oldest part of the current manor dates to the 16th century with additions over the years as it was passed between different owners before being left ruined and abandoned – until Charles Paget Wade bought it in 1919 and restored it, and it’s now a National Trust site.

 The heart of the Snowshill is its village green, with honey-coloured Cotswold stone cottages draped in greenery surrounding a small church with a graveyard and war memorial – and with a distinctive (and much photographed) classic red phone box by the churchyard gate.

-It doesn’t take long to walk around this small village but there are lots of charming buildings to admire – which fans of the film Bridget Jones’ Diary might recognise.
+It doesn’t take long to walk around the village but there are lots of charming buildings – which fans of the film Bridget Jones’ Diary might recognise.

 The village had a starring role in the 2001 film as the home of Bridget’s parents, who she visited at Christmas for the infamous annual turkey curry buffet.
 Although Snowshill is one of the highest villages in the Cotswolds and one of the best places to see snow in winter, filming took place in July so everything had to be covered in fake snow and decorated for Christmas.

-Wade donated Snowshill Manor to the National Trust along with over 20,000 objects he’d collected.
-It’s now open to the public, with the collections grouped together by theme and on display in different rooms of the house.
-There’s a fascinating array of items with everything from Samurai armour and mechanical clocks to musical instruments and model ships.
+One of the conditions of his donation was that it would be open to the public.
+And his collections are on display in different rooms of the house, grouped together by theme.
+There’s a fascinating array of items, from Samurai armour and mechanical clocks to musical instruments and model ships.